Alperton Community School

 Alperton Community School is a coeducational secondary school and sixth form with academy status.
 It has a specialism in maths, computing and arts and it is located in the Alperton area of the London Borough of Brent, England.
-It has approximately 1750 students.
-The school converted to Cooperative Academy status in September 2012.

 The school is divided into two sites: the lower school on Ealing Road near Alperton Underground station, consisting of Years 7, 8 and 9 and the upper school on Stanley Avenue, consisting of Years 10, 11, 12 and 13.
-The lower school has recently been renovated.

-In 2018, Andria Zafirakou, an Arts and Textiles teacher at Alperton Community School was awarded the Global Teacher Prize 2018.
+It has approximately 2000 students.

-July 2016 the Ofsted report judged the school to be “Good with Outstanding Leadership and Management”.
+In July 2016 the Ofsted report judged the school to be “Good with Outstanding Leadership and Management”.

 History

 In 1922, Alperton Hall mansion was purchased in order to support the educational needs of the growing industrial town and opened with the overseeing headmaster Mr Edmund Lightley.
 In 1928 the school adopted the name Wembley County Grammar School and the original mansion was demolished in 1938 to allow for a new appropriate site to be built for a traditional grammar school.

 A separate school on Ealing Road named Alperton County Mixed School was developed in 1948 on a new site near Alperton tube station on Kennedy's Farm which required the demolition of the adjacent Joy Cottages sitting alongside the station.
 The requirement grew from the previous local school named Alperton School, which had existed since 1876 on a site now hosting the Shree Sanatan Hindu temple, becoming inappropriate due to the Education Act of 1944 and the increased demand because of area growth.
-In 1957 the school was split into Alperton Boys and Alperton Girls both being shaped into secondary moderns with Mr T. Hostler as headmaster for boys and Miss J. Dawson head teacher for girls respectively, although officially the girls site was not completed until 1962.
+In 1957 the school was split into Alperton Boys and Alperton Girls both being shaped into secondary moderns with Mr T. Hostler as headmaster for boys and Miss J. Dawson as head teacher for girls respectively, although officially the girls site was not completed until 1962.

-The three schools, Wembley County Grammar, Alperton Boys, and Alperton Girls were amalgamated as to form Alperton High School in 1967.
+The three schools, Wembley County Grammar, Alperton Boys, and Alperton Girls were amalgamated to form Alperton High School in 1967.